Cornish diaspora

-The Cornish diaspora (Keskar kernewek) consists of Cornish people and their descendants who emigrated from Cornwall, United Kingdom.
-The diaspora is found within the United Kingdom, and in countries such as the United States, Canada, Mexico, Panama, Colombia, Peru, Chile, Argentina, Brazil, South Africa, Australia, New Zealand, and the Samoas.
+The Cornish diaspora (Keskar kernewek) consists of Cornish people and their descendants who emigrated from Cornwall, England.
+The diaspora is found within the United Kingdom, and in countries such as the United States, Canada, Mexico, Brazil, South Africa, Australia, New Zealand, and the Samoas.

 Background

 Cornish emigration was caused by a number of factors, mainly economic, notably a lack of work in the 18th and 19th centuries.
 During this period many Cornish people or "Cousin Jacks", as they were known, migrated to other parts of the world in search of a better life.
 Many skilled miners sought the opportunity to find work abroad, as a consequence of the decline of the tin and copper mining industries in Cornwall.
 It is estimated that 250,000 Cornish migrated abroad between 1841 and 1901.

+The Keweenaw Peninsula of Michigan's Upper Peninsula became the most concentrated destination for Cornish miners in North America following the opening of commercial copper mining in the Lake Superior district in 1844.
+The first Cornish miners recorded in the region were recruited from Mineral Point, Wisconsin, by Colonel Charles Gratiot, one of the earliest company agents to operate in the area.
+By the 1860s, Cornish miners had introduced two of their signature technologies to the district: the Cornish pump, a steam powered pumping engine originally developed for the deep mines of Cornwall, and the Cornish stamp mill for ore processing.
+The Cornish presence shaped the cultural landscape of the peninsula, with Methodist chapels, pasty shops, and Cornish wrestling traditions taking root in mining communities.
+Today the ghost town of Central Mine preserves a Cornish Methodist church from the period, and two affiliated organisations, Keweenaw Kernewek and the Cornish Connection of Lower Michigan, continue to serve descendants in the state.

 The Cornish economy profited from the work abroad.
 Some men sent back "home pay", with which they tried to help keep their families out of the workhouse.
 As well as their mining skills, the Cornish emigrants carried their culture and way of life with them when they travelled.
 They formed tight-knit communities, and maintained some contact with the people and/or the customs of their homeland.
 Wrestling competitions took place in the new settlements, Cornish Methodist chapels were constructed.
 Pasties and saffron cakes became known to many natives of Australia, the Caribbean, and the United States.
 In areas where there are no mines, this may be due to Cornish seamen among the crews of British Royal Navy vessels.
 In some locations, the playing of brass bands and the singing of Cornish carols shows an example of Cornish culture's influence.

 Rugby union was played overseas by the Cornish miners, this helped develop the game in Australia, New Zealand and South Africa.
 Teams from these nations have returned the compliment, and have played in Cornwall (New Zealand 1905, 1924, Australia 1908, South Africa 1906, 1912 and the Māori in 1926).